A simple static site generator written in Bash

 File Locking

-Implements basic file locking for safer concurrent operations when multiple processes access cache files (especially during parallel builds).
+Basic file locking for safer concurrent operations when multiple processes access cache files during parallel builds.

 Absolute URL Generation